hyper63/weather/README.md

 </aside></article>

+### Summary

+Svelte leverages the single file component design, this design keeps your files focused on one specfic unit of work.
+This allows the scope to be explicit, if I declare a variable in the script tag, it is available to all of the markup.
+While some may argue that it reduces flexibility, it does lean towards clarity.

+---

 ## Reactivity - Changing display of temp

 In the top left corner of our app, we have a couple of links, on `F` and one `C` we want to capture the `click` event of these links and then based on the current temperature unit, we want to convert to the other temperature unit.
 We can use a module called `temperature` to help with the conversion.
 But we need to know the current value of the temperature and the current unit it is in.
 For example, now we have it listed as Fahrenheit.